Tests and Staging

 The goals of testing for multiple myeloma are to diagnose the condition, determine its severity and spread, monitor its progress, detect complications as they arise, and monitor the effectiveness of treatment.
 There is no one single test that can diagnose multiple myeloma.
-Typically, the disease is diagnosed using a combination of patient’s signs and symptoms, medical history, physical examination, laboratory tests, and/or imaging tests.
+Typically, the disease is diagnosed using a combination of a person's signs and symptoms, medical history, physical examination, laboratory tests, and/or imaging tests.

 Tests used as a follow-up to abnormal routine tests and to help diagnose the disease may include one or more of the following:

-- Bence Jones protein (free light chains) can be detected in the urine of some patients with multiple myeloma.
+- Bence Jones protein (free light chains) can be detected in the urine of some people with multiple myeloma.
 The sample tested is usually a 24-hour urine because the total amount of Bence Jones protein in 24 hours is related to the amount of tumor that is present.
-Either the kappa or lambda light chains (but not both in the same patient) may be measured to help diagnose multiple myeloma and monitor the effectiveness of treatment.
+Either the kappa or lambda light chains (but not both in the same person) may be measured to help diagnose multiple myeloma and monitor the effectiveness of treatment.

 Other tests that may be done as part of an initial diagnostic workup, to monitor the progress of the disease, and to help detect and address complications include: